yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

     {{< alert title="Note" color="primary" >}}The public key can be either of type .der format or of type base64 encoded of the .der format.{{< /alert >}}

-2. Create a new Service Account user in API Central using the key pair from above.
-For additional information, see [Manage an API proxy using AMPLIFY CLI](/docs/central/cli_proxy_flow/).
+2. Create a new Service Account user in API Central UI using the key pair from above.
+For additional information, see [Create a service account](/docs/central/cli_central/cli_install/).

 ## Create an environment